-^{} The Betula, or birch-tree.
+The Betula, or Birch tree.

-^{} Were additional proof required that this is the true solution of the Mosaic myth, respecting the forbidden apple, it is irresistibly offered to any one who will see that relic of Eastern idolatry, presented by Lieutenant Colonel Ogg to the Museum of the East India Company, London, which consists of a tabular frame of white marble, furnished with a fountain, and emblematically stored with religious devices; the most extraordinary of which is a representation of the Lingam and Yoni in
+Were additional proof required that this is the true solution of the Mosaic myth, respecting the forbidden apple, it is irresistibly offered to anyone who will see that relic of Eastern idolatry, presented by Lieutenant-Colonel Ogg to the Museum of the East India Company, London, which consists of a tabular frame of white marble, furnished with a fountain, and emblematically stored with religious devices ; the most extraordinary of which is a representation of the Lingam and Yoni in conjunction, around the bottom of which, in symbolical suggestion, is coiled a serpent ; while the top of another Lingam, placed underneath, is embossed towards the termination, which is conical and sunny, with four heads, facing the cardinal points, and exactly corresponding with those which grace the preputial apex of the Round Tower of Devenish.
+Those four heads represent the four gods of the Budhist theology, who have appeared in the present world, and already obtained the perfect state of Nirwana, viz.
+Charchasan, Gonagon, Gaspa, and Goutama.
+And the entire coincidence between this Lingum and the characteristics. of our Round Towers is such as to convince the most obdurate sceptics, even had I not put the question beyond dispute before, that they were uniform in design, and identical in purpose.

-Here then we have, at length, arrived at the fountain head and source of the mystery of Budhism.
+Here then we have, at length, arrived at the fountain-head and source of the mystery of Budhism.
 Eve herself, I emphatically affirm, was the very first Budhist.
-And, accordingly, we find that, in former ages, women universally venerated the Budh, and carried images of it, as a talisman, around their necks and in their bosoms.
+And, accordingly, we find that, in former ages, women universally venerated the Budh, and carried images of it, as a talisman, around their necks and in their bosoms!1

-But if Eve was the first Budhist, the first priest of the Budhist order was her first-born, but apostate son Cain: and in his acknowledging the bounty of Budh, the sun, who matures the fruits of the earth,-and thereby recognising Jehovah only as the God of nature and of increase,-rather than in looking forward by faith to the redemption by blood, as a different sacrifice would have intimated, -consisted "the whole front and bearing" of his treason and offence .
+But if Eve was the first Budhist, the first priest of the Budhist order was her first-born, but apostate son Cain: and in his acknowledging the bounty of Budh, the sun, who matures the fruits of the earth,-and thereby recognising Jehovah only as the God of nature and of increase,-rather than in looking forward by faith to the redemption by blood, as a different sacrifice would have intimated, consisted "the whole front and bearing" of his treason and offence.2

 "If thou doest well, shalt thou not be accepted?
-And if thou doest not well, a sin-offering lieth at the door"-the means of propitiation are within your immediate reach.
+And if thou doest not well, a sin offering lieth at the door"3-the means of propitiation are within your immediate reach.